Louis XV's Army (4)

 • Product Form: Paperback

-René Chartrand was born in Montral and educated in Canada, the United States and the Bahamas.
-A senior curator with Canada's National Historic Sites for nearly three decades, he is now a freelance writer and historical consultant for cinema and historic sites restorations.
-He has written numerous articles and books including almost 20 Osprey titles and the first two volumes of Canadian Military Heritage.
-Also a student of wines, he currently lives in Hull, Quebec, with his wife and two sons.
+René Chartrand was born in Montreal and educated in Canada, the United States and the Bahamas.
+A senior curator with Canada's National Historic Sites for nearly three decades, he is now a freelance writer and historical consultant.
+He has written numerous articles and books including over 50 Osprey titles.
+He lives in Quebec, with his wife and two sons.